richchapler/AzureSolutionsDocumentation/wip/DataExplorer_MigrationPlan.md

   - **Prepare for Terraform**-based scripting {e.g., note custom or manual configuration requirements}
   - **Submit documentation for review** by the Architecture Review Board and the Operations Review Board (as per "Internal..." documentation: “The application team prepares the Application Design Document and submits it to (ARB) and routes to ‘C-NAV-CLOUD-ENABLEMENT’”)

+- **Disaster Recovery**
-- **Disaster Recovery**: Document business continuity plans (including network topology, resource dependencies, authentication methods, region pairing, backup schedules, failover procedures and supporting diagrams and metadata for automated monitoring)
+  - Document business continuity plans (including network topology, resource dependencies, authentication methods, region pairing, backup schedules, failover procedures and supporting diagrams and metadata for automated monitoring)

+- **Change Control**
-- **Change Control**: Ensure that all changes to the infrastructure design or deployment are managed through a formal change control process
+  - Ensure that all changes to the infrastructure design or deployment are managed through a formal change control process
   - Submit proposed modifications via a ServiceNow change request and secure sign-off from the Architecture Review Board and the Operations Review Board before implementation
   - Maintain a documented audit trail of all approved changes and design adjustments for ongoing compliance and operational reference